optozorax/unasanu/content/en/index.md

 A physical simulation emulates low-level laws, with no approximations to simplify this.
 High-level structures can be built on the basis of these low-level laws (for example, gas laws can be built on a model of gas consisting of elastic particles).
 What structures arise and according to which high-level laws will these structures function, depends on the structures themselves.
 In a physical simulation, high-level structures (like a human) are not approximated by something simpler: if there exists a human in such a simulation, they exist down to their cells and atoms.

 There is a chance that our reality is a physical simulation.
 However, this idea is unprovable and irrefutable.
 If we live in a physical simulation, we are completely fine with it, since everything we know about physics, star evolution, evolution of living beings, remains intact.
-Stating "from the fact that we live in a simulation, it follows that all this is unreal," is meaningless in terms of a physical simulation, because such a simulation is reality itself.
+Stating "from the fact that we live in a simulation, it follows that all this is unreal", is meaningless in terms of a physical simulation, because such a simulation is reality itself.
 The only downside is that there could be an external entity having control over our physical reality, akin to the "creative mode" in Minecraft [\[9\]].
 This hypothetical possibility will be further analyzed.

 It's important to remember that **simulation ≠ emulation**.
 These words seem similar, but they carry utterly different meanings.
 The world could be very real even if its laws of physics are simulated on a computer.